 If you don’t have the resources to perform A/B testing, then create a few different test email accounts through various free email service providers like Hotmail, Gmail, Windows Live Mail, etc. Send yourself test emails to see exactly how the emails and email newsletters render through each platform.
 Ask a few friends, family members or associates to help you with your testing process and add them to your distribution list.
 Solicit their feedback and request screenshots of how the emails appear in their inboxes.

-Remember, one email will look significantly different through different email programs… emails that look fantastic in Outlook 2010 might look entirely wonky in Outlook 2007 or like they have been tossed around in a virtual tornado in Outlook’s Web Mail.
+Remember, one email will look significantly different through different email programs… emails that look fantastic in Outlook 2016 might look completely wonky in Outlook 2007 or like they have been tossed around in a virtual tornado in Outlook’s Web Mail.
 Testing will help you identify these issues, as well as optimize your subject line and preview pane “above the fold” real estate.

 Maximize the effectiveness of all of your marketing collateral by taking full advantage of “above the fold” design, regardless of the medium you are using: emails and email newsletters, websites and landing pages, or brochures and other print materials.